harricoder/mac-setup/README.md

 ## Works with:

-:x: <= Mojave
+:x: <= Sonoma

-✅  - Catalina

-✅  - BigSur
+✅  - Sequoia

 ## Warranty:

-User beware, there is no warranty or guarantee that using these scripts won't result in the destruction of life on this planet...
-(so please read them before use).
+User beware, there is no warranty or guarantee that using these scripts (so please read them before use).